marcinjahn/technology-notebook/src/docs/programming/architecture/ddd.md

 ### Domain Events

-Domain Events are raised when something happens in the domain that could be of interested to other pieces of our application (but in the same process!).
+Domain Events are raised when something happens in the domain that could be of interest to the other pieces of our application (but in the same process!).
 They should be describable in the Ubiquitous Language and their names should correspond to that.
 The naming should be in the past tense, since the events will always inform about something that has already happened.
 Some examples:

-- Clinet Registered
+- Client Registered
 - Appointment Scheduled

 ::: tip YAGNI